 Our foundation courses are intended as an overview of the field for health and social care staff at any level who are new to the concept of nature-based interventions and/or sustainable healthcare.

 Research from around the world demonstrates the benefits of green space for mental and physical health, recovery from illness and prevention of long term medical conditions.
 Access to green space is increasingly recognised as a social determinant of health and a factor in health inequalities.
 ‘Green' prescriptions are increasingly being used by healthcare professionals to deliver health benefits for patients.
 This course explores the evidence base and its implications for healthcare and the design of clinical settings.
 It showcases examples of green prevention and therapy and illustrates how you can integrate these into your own practice.

-Individuals, organisations, and movements across the world have called for declaration of a climate emergency to respond to the doubling of global greenhouse gas emissions since 1980 and the decimation of wild birds, mammals, fish, invertebrates and insects on our planet.
-Both rising temperatures and this dramatic loss in biodiversity now threaten our own ability as a species to thrive or even survive.
 Human health is inextricably linked to the health of the wider living systems that support us.
-They create the air we breathe, the food we grow, the proliferation of diseases that affect us and much more.
-This complex set of relationships is sometimes referred to as ‘planetary health’ and is increasingly recognised as a critical perspective in health improvement and protection.
+They provide the air we breathe, the food we grow, the water we drink, moderate the proliferation of diseases that affect us and much more.
+This complex set of relationships is sometimes referred to as ‘planetary health’ and is increasingly recognised as a critical perspective in health creation.

 Part I. Self-study online